All courses 290 min6 chaptersBuilderanthropic

 Hands-on exercise

-Build a document-analysis agent that uploads a PDF once and runs three analytical queries with a downloaded chart.
+Upload a PDF once and run three analytical queries; bonus: download a generated chart.

 What's next